f4exb/sdrangel/plugins/channelrx/demoddsd/readme.md

 <h4>A.1: Frequency shift from center frequency of reception</h4>

 Use the wheels to adjust the frequency shift in Hz from the center frequency of reception.
 Left click on a digit sets the cursor position at this digit.
 Right click on a digit sets all digits on the right to zero.
 This effectively floors value at the digit position.
-Wheels are moved with the mousewheel while pointing at the wheel or by selecting the wheel with the left mouse click and using the keyboard arrows.Pressing shift simultaneously moves digit by 5 and pressing control moves it by 2.
+Wheels are moved with the mousewheel while pointing at the wheel or by selecting the wheel with the left mouse click and using the keyboard arrows.
+Pressing shift simultaneously moves digit by 5 and pressing control moves it by 2.

 <h4>A.2: Channel bandwidth before discriminator</h4>